 going beyond the surface of meaningful experience design

-Hospitality & tourism experience leaders around the world are waking up to the idea that they can intentionally design moments of wellbeing and transformation for their guests.
-With this awareness, though, comes questions: What are guests really expecting from their adventures?
+Hospitality & tourism experience leaders around the world are waking up to the idea that they can intentionally design moments of wellbeing and transformation for their visitors & guests.
+With this awareness, though, comes questions: What are visitors really expecting from their adventures?
 What sort of impact can we really create?
 What are the many layers of the visitor journey and how do we influence and shape it with our brand & cultural narrative in mind?

 These are the questions we sought out to answer with this journey map, which walks through the visitor experience from discovery to the return home.
-Many elements of behavioral psychology, somatic wellbeing, neuroscience, storytelling, and positive design come together here.
+Many elements of behavioral psychology, wellbeing, neuroscience, storytelling, and positive design come together here.
 Understanding the journey from these different angles creates a more holistic picture of travel's true power.

 "There must be something more than this"